-- C. The granting of the requested waiver or modification would not be detrimental to the health or safety of the public or the occupants of the property or result in a change in land use or density that would be inconsistent with the requirements of this Code. - D. If the waiver or modification requested is to provide reasonable accommodation pursuant to State or federal law, in addition to any other findings that this chapter requires, the decision-maker only must also make the following findings: - 1.
+- C. The granting of the requested waiver or modification would not be detrimental to the health or safety of the public or the occupants of the property or result in a change in land use or density that would be inconsistent with the requirements of this Code. - D. If the waiver or modification requested is to provide reasonable accommodation pursuant to State or federal law, in addition to any other findings that this chapter requires, the decision-maker must only make the following findings: - 1.
 That the housing or other property that is the subject of the request for reasonable accommodation will be used by an individual or organization entitled to protection; - 2.
 If the request for accommodation is to provide fair access to housing, that the request for accommodation is necessary to make specific housing available to an individual protected under State or federal law; - 3.
-That the conditions imposed, if any, are necessary-to further a compelling public interest and represent the least restrictive means of furthering that interest prevent an undue financial or administrative burden on the County; and - 4.
-That denial-granting of the requested waiver or modification would-impose a substantial burden on religious exercise or would conflict with any State or federal statute requiring reasonable accommodation to provide access to housing require a fundamental alteration in the nature of a County program or law including but not limited to land use and zoning.
+That the conditions imposed, if any, are necessary to prevent an undue financial or administrative burden on the County; and - 4.
+That granting of the requested waiver or modification would require a fundamental alteration in the nature of a County program or law including but not limited to land use and zoning.